Hu9o73/timetabling-problem/Problem_Definition.md

         - **Special rooms** are rooms with specific furnitures.
 For instance lab furnitures are in **lab** rooms. **Lab** rooms are considered as a **special room**.
         - Rooms that aren't **special rooms** are refered too as **rooms**.
         - **Amphitheatres** are considered as **special rooms**.
-    -A given **t** amount of teachers.
+    - A given **t** amount of teachers.
 Each teacher has one or more corresponding subjects he/she can teach.
     - **N** promotions (= year the student is on).
     Each promotion has:
         - **n** classes (= group of students)